nprisament/nprisament/README.md

 ### Hi there 👋

-🔭 I’m currently working at MathWorks as a Software Engineering Intern
+🔭 I’m currently working at MathWorks as a Software Engineering in the Engineering Development Group

-🌱 I’m currently studying Computer Science and Mathematics at RPI
+🎓 I studied at Rensselaer Polytechnic Institute and recieved a B.S in Computer Science and Mathematics followed by a M.S. in Computer Science